CardiacModelling/VoltageClampModel/README.md

 We recently updated the voltage clamp model with improved filtering of input (stimulus filter) and output (Bessel filters), and an improved time-delay in the series resistance compensation pathway.

-In addition to this full-featured model, we now also provide a series of increasingly simplified models:
+In addition to this full-featured model, we provide a set of increasingly simplified models:

 - The "Level 0" model includes all features.
-- The "Level 1" model simplifies this, by replacing all filters with first-order approximations.
+- "Level 1" simplifies this by replacing all filters with first-order approximations.
 - "Level 2" further assumes an ideal measuring op-amp without stray capacitance.
 - "Level 3" removes fast capacitance currents and their correction.
 - "Level 4" removes all filtering entirely.